 We need to help create more awareness by sharing what infertility is like, and not be ashamed of the journey.

-I thought that in honor of infertility awareness week, I’d share some thoughts with my fellow sufferers.
+I thought that in honor of my fellow sisters suffering, I’d share some thoughts of encouragement.

 From the bottom of my heart, I am praying for each person that finds themselves on this journey.

 May you be encouraged, challenged, inspired, and hope-filled at the end of this letter.

 And if you know someone else who is struggling too, please pay it forward and send this letter to them!

 It is filled with pain, heartache, grief, loss, misunderstandings, dashed hopes, stress, tears, longings, and sadness.

 As a fellow sufferer myself, I would not wish this journey upon my worst enemy.

 I am so sorry that you are suffering and find yourself on this journey right now.

 *This article contains affiliate links, which means I may make a small commission from any items that you purchase.

 One of the hardest aspects of infertility is the lack of understanding from others.